 The Green and Gold Cookery Book was one of the earliest ‘charity’ cookbooks and was compiled as a fundraising initiative of King’s College (now Pembroke School) in Adelaide.
 These cookbooks tended to be a ‘who’s who’ of local society, as local matrons contributed recipes.
 The Green and Gold Cookery Book has had close to 40 editions and sold more than 500,000 copies.
 More

 The first commercially available, Australian-made domestic refrigerator to operate without ice was produced by Edward Hallstrom in 1923.
 It used kerosene as a power source and was promoted as ideal for outback stations where ice was not available.
-In 1935, Hallstrom introduced the ‘Silent Night’ which ran on electricity or gas.>Museum Victoria More
+According to Museum Victoria, Hallstrom introduced the ‘Silent Night’ which ran on electricity or gas in 1935.
+However, I have heard from Hallstrom’s great grandson, who says the Silent Night was, in fact, introduced in 1928.
+More

 As part of a campaign to promote fruit sales, Victorian Railways Commissioner Harold Clapp had a bakery built to produce raisin bread.
 The intention was to assist fruit growers and increase the railways’ freight business.
 Although raisin bread wasn’t completely new, few bakers were producing it in Victoria at that time.
 Raisin bread was promoted on railway posters.
 More